NVIDIA/TensorRT-Model-Optimizer/CONTRIBUTING.md

 - We require that all contributors "sign-off" on their commits.
 This certifies that the contribution is your original work, or you have rights to submit it under the same license, or a compatible license.

-- You need to sign-off your commits using an GPG / SSH key which is different than the one used for authentication.
+- You need to cryptographically sign-off your commits as well using an SSH/GPG key which is different than the one used for authentication.
 See [GitHub docs](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) for more details.

-- Any contribution which contains commits that are not Signed-Off will not be accepted.

-- To sign off on a commit you simply use the `--signoff --gpg-sign` (or `-s -S`) option when committing your changes:
+Note that setting up the SSH key is much simpler than the GPG key hence recommended to use SSH signing key following the steps below (requires `git>=2.34`).

+  - Generate a new SSH key as per steps [in this doc](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
+For example:

     ```bash
+    ssh-keygen -t ed25519 -f "${HOME}/.ssh/id_ed25519_git_signing" -P ""
+    ```

+  - Upload the public key (`cat "${HOME}/.ssh/id_ed25519_git_signing.pub"`) as a new SSH key in your [GitHub settings](https://github.com/settings/ssh/new) with an appropriate title and select key type as `Signing Key`.

+  - Configure your local `git` to use the new SSH key for signing commits:

+    ```bash
+    git config --global user.signingkey "${HOME}/.ssh/id_ed25519_git_signing.pub"
+    git config --global gpg.format ssh
+    git config --global commit.gpgsign true
+    ```

+- **Any contribution which contains commits that are not Signed-Off will not be accepted**.

+- Once you have set up your SSH/GPG key, to sign off on a commit you simply use the `--signoff --gpg-sign` (or `-s -S`) option when committing your changes:

+  ```bash
   git commit -s -S -m "Add cool feature."
   ```

+  > *TIP: To enable this for committing in VSCode, you can enable `git.alwaysSignOff` and `git.enableCommitSigning` in your VSCode settings (`Ctrl/Cmd + ,`).*

   This will append the following to your commit message:

   ```
   Signed-off-by: Your Name <your@email.com>
   ```

-  To enable this for committing in VSCode, you can enable `git.alwaysSignOff` and `git.enableCommitSigning` in your VSCode settings.

 - Full text of the Developer Certificate of Origin (DCO):